photoprism/photoprism-docs/docs/developer-guide/database/index.md

 # Database Schema

 !!! example ""
-    This schema description is **for illustrative purposes only**, e.g. to generate visual relationship diagrams.
-It should not be used to update or replace an existing production database.
+    This schematic description is **for illustrative purposes only** and should not be used to update or replace an existing production database.

 ## Entity Relationships